-- Colombian Peso coins come in denominations of 500, 100, 50, 20 and 10.
+- Chilean Peso coins come in denominations of 500, 100, 50, 20, and 10.
 There are some old and new coins in circulation.
 Vending machines and laundry machines will only accept new coins.

 Banks with ATMs in Chile

-ATMs are everywhere in Chile – if you find a bank on a map, then it’s 99% likely that it will have an ATM and they ALL (bar one) charge a fee for being used by international cards.
+ATMs are everywhere in Chile – if you find a bank on a map, then it’s 99% likely that it will have an ATM.
+However, the ATM Chille ALL (bar one) charge a fee for being used by international cards.

 There are two types of fees charged on the use of a foreign ATM card (whether it is credit or debit).